OWASP/www-project-developer-guide/draft/20-proactive-control-checklist/06-validate-inputs.md

 {% include breadcrumb.html %}

-### 20.6 C5: Validate All Inputs
+### 20.6 Checklist: Validate All Inputs

 Input validation is a collection of techniques that ensure only properly formatted data may enter a software application or system component.
-Refer to proactive control '[Validate All Inputs][control5]' in the 'OWASP Top 10 Proactive Controls' project.
+Refer to proactive control '[C5: Validate All Inputs][control5]' for more context from the 'OWASP Top 10 Proactive Controls' project.

 It is vital that input validation is performed to provide the starting point for a secure application or system.
 Without input validation the software application/system will continue to be vulnerable to new and varied attacks.